xonsh/xonsh/docs/tutorial.rst

     'total 0\n-rw-rw-r-- 1 snail snail 0 Mar  8 15:46 xonsh\n'

 The ``$()`` operator is an expression itself.
-This means that we can assign the results to a variable or perform any other manipluations we want.
+This means that we can assign the results to a variable or perform any other manipulations we want.

 .. code-block:: bash